orai-nlp/Elixa/README.md

      *     First two columns are mandatory.
 Alternatively, first column can contain lemmas instead of offsets.
      */

- The output of this command is the a NAF file, but with the prior polarity of the lemmas in the text annotated. e.g.:
+ The output of this command is a NAF file, but with the prior polarity of the lemmas in the text annotated. e.g.:
 ````shell
      - input NAF term element example:
      <term id="t28" type="open" lemma="irrelevance" pos="N" morphofeat="NN">